Local 2-separators: Constructive perspective

 \begin{rem} As for the classical 2-separator theorem, our local 2-separator theorem has two parts; the first sentence gives the existential statement and the second is the uniqueness statement.
 The uniqueness statement is more difficult to prove. \end{rem}

 We continue by defining some of the basic notions for this paper rigorously.
 How do we define local cutvertices?
 Roughly, a vertex should be a local cutvertex if the ball around it gets disconnected after its removal.
 But which definition of ball do we take?
 Do we take the definition where we allow edges in the ball joining two vertices of maximum distance or not?
-Answer: we take both definitions, formalised as follows.
+Answer: we take both definitions, as formalised in \autoref{dfn:ball}.
+Informally, the ball around a vertex consists of all edges and vertices on closed walks of bounded length starting at that vertex.

 \begin{dfn} Given a graph $G$ with a vertex $v$ and an integer $s$, the \emph{ball} of radius $s$ around the vertex $v$ is the induced subgraph of $G$, whose vertices are those of distance at most $s$ from $v$ and without all edges joining two vertices of distance precisely $s$.
 Similarly, given a half-integer $s+\frac{1}{2}$, the \emph{ball} of radius $s+\frac{1}{2}$ around the vertex $v$ is the induced subgraph of $G$, whose vertices are those of distance at most $s$ from $v$.
 We denote the ball of radius $s$ around $v$ by $B_s(v)$.
 Below we will often consider the graph $B_s(v)-v$, to which we refer as a \emph{punctured ball}.
-Given a parameter $r\in \Nbb\cup\{\infty\}$, a vertex $v$ is an \emph{$r$-local cutvertex} if it separates the ball of radius $r/2$ around $v$; formally: $B_{r/2}(v)-v$ is disconnected. \end{dfn}
+Given a parameter $r\in \Nbb\cup\{\infty\}$, a vertex $v$ is an \emph{$r$-local cutvertex} of $G$ if it separates the ball of radius $r/2$ around $v$; formally: $B_{r/2}(v)-v$ is disconnected. \end{dfn}

+\begin{lem} Given a parameter $r\in \Nbb$ and a graph, all cycles of the subgraph $B_{r/2}(v)$ are generated by the cycles of length at most $r$. \end{lem}

+\begin{proof} Construct a spanning tree of $B_{r/2}(v)$ rooted at $v$ so that a vertex with distance $d\leq r/2$ in $G$ from $v$ has distance $d$ in the spanning tree; this can easily be done by induction building the spanning tree layer by layer.
+Every fundamental cycle of this spanning tree has length at most $r$ (if $r$ is even, note that there is no edge between two vertices of distance $r/2$ from $v$.
+And if $r$ is odd note that there are no vertices of distance exactly $r/2$ from $v$).
+As every cycle is generated by the fundamental cycles, the cycles of length at most $r$ generate. \end{proof}

+\begin{rem} The bound $r$ in \autoref{gen} is sharp as can be seen by considering graphs $G$ that are equal to cycles of length $r$. \end{rem}

 Informally speaking, the `2-sums operation' on graphs can be seen as the inverse operation of cutting along 2-separators and taking torsos.
 In the following we will introduce a local version of the `2-sums operation' on graphs.